Aniket2234/Statathon-2025/replit.md

 - Provided troubleshooting guides and performance optimization tips
 - Created extensive examples and use case scenarios for each feature

+**August 1, 2025**: Converted to standalone GUI application
+- Created desktop GUI version using tkinter for native window experience
+- Maintained all functionality from web interface in desktop format
+- Added tabbed interface for easy navigation between modules
+- Implemented threaded processing for responsive user experience
+- Added comprehensive help system directly in application
+- Government of India branding preserved in desktop interface

 ## System Architecture

 ### Frontend Architecture